National Vision awards scholarships to optometric students during NOA Convention 2025

 Other initiatives

 National Vision has segmented its corporate responsibility into social, employees, environment, and governance pillars in its SEE+G framework.
-Additionally, National Vision also publishes an Impact Report that focuses on the company’s philanthropic efforts and sustainability assessments to identify areas of focus and opportunities each year.
-The company is currently focused on expanding its remote care initiative in order to improve access to care for underserved areas, supporting the next generation of optometrists by donating to optometry schools, beginning waste and energy audits of the company’s lab and distribution facilities, and maturing the supply chain risk management.
+National Vision also publishes an Impact Report that focuses on the company’s philanthropic efforts and sustainability assessments to identify areas of focus and opportunities each year.
+The company is focused on expanding its remote care initiative to improve access to care for underserved areas, supporting the next generation of optometrists by donating to optometry schools, beginning waste and energy audits of the company’s lab and distribution facilities, and maturing the supply chain risk management.
 Since 2016, National Vision has donated over $1.5 million to optometry schools.2

-In part of its social impact initiatives in 2022, the company joined VisionSpring on a trip to Ghana to assess the vision crisis in the country.
+As part of its social impact initiatives in 2022, the company joined VisionSpring on a trip to Ghana to assess the vision crisis in the country.
 Following the trip, National Vision donated $100,000 to VisionSpring’s Livelihoods in Focus initiative, which provides eye care and eye wear to low-income workers.
 The program intends to correct the vision of more than 6 million people by 2030.2

 References: